Internectio/Locuscraft/README.md

 *What are my sources for multimedia content?*

 Right now, I am creating all the multimedia content myself, or creating different images using free stock images from the internet and modifying them.
 I have done this with the logo and background images on the front page.
 I am somewhat particular about the style of the website.
-I feel that it should be awe-inspiring give people a sense of discovery the moment they see the front page.
-The interface should be minimalistic and uncluttered to make as easy as possible to navigate and understand.
+I feel that it should be awe-inspiring and give people a sense of discovery the moment they see the front page.
+The interface should be minimalistic and uncluttered to make it as easy as possible to navigate and understand.

 *What is my budget?*